tilburgsciencehub/website/content/topics/Collaborate-share/Share-your-work/content-creation/pandoc-use.md

 {{% tip %}}

-You can provide multiple files as input.
-As a default, Pandoc will combine them into one document with blank lines in between.
+You can provide multiple input files.
+By default, Pandoc combines them into one document with blank lines in between.
 Use `--file-scope` to process them individually.

 {{% /tip %}}

 ## Useful functions and use cases

-While the functions of Pandoc are almost endless, and you can refer to the [User Guide](https://pandoc.org/MANUAL#) for the full options, a few are given here that we think are the most important / useful.
+Pandoc offers a wide range of options, which you can find in the [Options sections of the User Guide](https://pandoc.org/MANUAL.html#options).
+Here are a few of the most useful features:

 ### Customized templates

-Pandoc allows you to use custom templates to control the look of your documents.
-Use the `--template` option to specify a custom template.
-For the default template of a format, you can use `-s` or `-standalone` template to add header and footer material that is needed for a self-standing document.
-Run `pandoc -D` followed by a format to find the default template used to create.
+Pandoc allows custom templates to control the look of your documents.

+Run `pandoc -D` followed by a format to find the default template used to create the document.
 For example, find the default PDF format like this:

 {{% codeblock %}}
 ```bash